Source the componentsyour product is built from.

 BOM-Driven Sourcing: How Demand Shapes Supply

-In direct materials procurement, the Bill of Materials (BOM) is the starting point for everything.
-A BOM lists every component, raw material, and sub-assembly needed to produce one unit of the finished product — along with the quantity of each.
+In direct materials procurement, the Bill of Materials (BOM) is the starting point for every sourcing decision.
+A BOM lists every component, raw material, and sub-assembly needed to produce one unit of the finished product, along with the required quantity of each.

-Procurement works from the BOM backward: take the production forecast, multiply by the BOM quantities, subtract current inventory, and the result is what needs to be sourced.
-This process — often called MRP (Material Requirements Planning) — connects sales demand to purchasing orders.
+Procurement works backward from the BOM: take the production forecast, multiply by BOM quantities, subtract current inventory, and the result is the net requirement to source.
+This process, often called MRP (Material Requirements Planning), connects sales demand directly to purchase orders.

 Types of Direct Material Spend